My 3-month-old baby won’t stop throwing up. He simply cannot seem to keep a meal down.

 - Make sure the bottle nipple hole is of the right size, dripping fast but not more than that when you hold it upside down.

 I can’t say what is wrong with your baby.
 Instead, I would like to empower you to not give up!

 You have already searched second opinions, but since you keep getting the same advice but it doesn’t help, try to educate yourself about GERD, and other conditions, keep a diary over how much your baby throws up and head back to yet another doctor.

 One thing you should know; if your baby does have GERD/reflux, but is still happy and gains weight, most doctors advice not to medicate, but rather let the condition grow away.

-Here are links to similar questions and problems here at the Baby Help Line:
+You are not alone!
+Here are links to similar questions and problems here at Easy Baby Life:

 I wish you good luck!
 Please come back and let us know about your progress.

 Who else’s baby won’t stop throwing up?
 Share your thoughts and experiences by leaving a comment below!